mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 | 1.3.x | 2022-09-21 | 2024-09-30 | 2024-09-30 |
 | 1.2.x | 2022-05-18 | 2024-05-31 | 2024-05-31 |

-For the safety of our users, we require only consuming versions of HashiCorp Terraform Version that are currently receiving Security / Maintenance Updates.
+For the safety of our users, we require only consuming versions of HashiCorp Terraform that are currently receiving Security / Maintenance Updates.
 For more details see [Support Period and End-of-Life (EOL) Policy](https://support.hashicorp.com/hc/en-us/articles/360021185113-Support-Period-and-End-of-Life-EOL-Policy).
 For latest HashiCorp Terraform versions see [here](https://endoflife.date/terraform ).

 ## Supported OS and Architectures